Choosing a School

 Here then are a dozen boarding schools which charge approximately $20,000 per year or less for tuition, room and board.

 It sounds too good to be true, right?
-But it really is true.
-I found twelve boarding schools when I searched Boarding School Review using the simple search string "least expensive schools" Our powerful search engine sorted the 315 boarding schools listed on our site by tuition.
-I then filtered out three schools, two were located in Canada and the other was a summer boarding school.
+But it really is.
+I found twelve boarding schools when I searched Boarding School Review using the simple search string "least expensive schools."
+Our powerful search engine sorted the 315 boarding schools listed on our site by tuition.
+I then filtered out three schools: two were located in Canada, and the other was a summer boarding school.

-Here then are a dozen boarding schools which charge approximately $20,000 per year or less for tuition, room and board.
-What impressed me was to discover one school on the list offered 30 Advanced Placement courses and another offered the prestigious International Baccalaureate program.
-Explore these schools and determine whether perhaps one or more suit your requirements.
+Then, a dozen boarding schools charge approximately $20,000 per year or less for tuition, room, and board.
+I discovered that one school on the list offered 30 Advanced Placement courses, and another offered the prestigious International Baccalaureate program.
+Explore these schools and determine whether perhaps one or more suits your requirements.

 Lustre Christian High School, Lustre, MT